vahidzafari/vahidzafari/README.md

 Born in 1986 and after 2005 became a python programmer.
 I dropout the university because of the low level education after that start learning the university courses myself from https://github.com/ossu/computer-science#intro-cs.
 I always like to be a full-stack designer and developer which can mixed architecture with code.
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Some of my hobbies are montain climbing, reading books, swimming, creating hand crafted software, learning new things.

-## My experiences

-- Frontend developer (Vue.js): create a chat application in Vue.js with the technologies like webrtc, RBAC
-- Frontend developer (Vue.js): create a e-commerce application in Vue.js for a restaurant (over 1000 pages)
-- Frontend developer (React.js): create a cryptocurency application in React.js for PSP, Exchange, Reports, Charts
-- Backend developer (Python): create a print server application for printing restaurant jobs
-- Backend developer (Python): create a Car Number detection in python with OCR
-- Product manager: working as a product manager for an ecommerce website www.ahan.vip and used tools like jira (project managment), draw.io (for creating UML, Database schema, Application Scaffold, ...), Slack (for communication), Figma (for designers).
-Connect team members to each other and solve their problems
-- Product owner: working as a product owner for an cryptocurrency website.
-Launch exchange, psp.
-Connect it to Binance APIs.
-Try to launch a Bitcoin and Ethereum core.

 <h3 align="left">My contact:</h3>
 <p align="left">Find out more about me & feel free to connect with me here:</p>